410843537/Github-learning/readme.txt

-Git is my lover.
+Git is't my lover.
-Git is free.
+Git is no free?
+I love Git.
+Do you like Git?